 Preparation for Long Recipes in the Slow Cooker

-These days, many slow cookers and multi cookers are programmable.
-Many offer settings that allow you to delay the start time... for up to 2 hours, and they automatically switch to a "keep warm" setting.
+These days, many slow cookers and multi-cookers are programmable.
+Many offer settings that allow you to delay the start time for up to 2 hours, and they automatically switch to a "keep warm" setting.
 Because food might be in the danger zone—between 40 F and 140 F—for up to 2 hours, many people consider a delay start unsafe.
-Even if the cooker offers delay start, you might want to think twice about using it, especially if one of your family members is in a high-risk group for food poisoning.
+Even if the cooker offers to delay start, you might want to think twice about using it, especially if one of your family members is in a high-risk group for food poisoning.
 That high-risk group includes young children, the elderly, pregnant women, and those with chronic health problems and compromised immune systems.
-The keep warm temperature should keep the food at a safe temperature.
+The keep-warm temperature should keep the food at a safe temperature.
 To ensure the food is safe, test it with a reliable food thermometer.
 Look for a temperature of 165 F in most slow cooker dishes.
 For roasts—other than poultry—the temperature of the meat can be as low as 145 F.

 - Always start with fully chilled meats and vegetables.